demirhansevim/todo-manager/README.md

 ## Instructions
 * Download the repository
+* Copy files to where node modules are located
-* Run the application using npm
+* Run the application using npm start
-* Click on register button to go to register.html
+* Click on register button to go to Register page
 * Register to TodoManager
 * Now you can add lists and tasks